 Let’s talk Neurofibromatosis.
 This happy little face plays without a care in the world.
 She dances like no one is watching, laughs with her entire body and loves with all her heart.
 But this happy little face also lives with a genetic disorder commonly referred to as NF1.

-Now most people haven’t heard of this, which is surprising because it affects so many people.
-In fact it is more common than a lot of other genetic disorders that ARE talked about.
-I hadn’t personally spoken much on this topic, because we chose to live life as normal until (or if) something major presented itself to us.
-I now feel that it is my duty to help spread some much needed awareness by sharing our personal NF journey.
+Now, most people haven’t heard of this, which is surprising because it affects so many people.
+In fact, it is more common than a lot of other genetic disorders that ARE talked about.
+I hadn’t previously spoken much on this topic, because we chose to live life as normal until (or if) something major presented itself to us.
+I now feel that it is my duty to help spread some much-needed awareness by sharing our personal NF journey.

 What is NF1?